fpgadeveloper/fpga-drive-aximm-pcie/README.md

 using one of those boot files, and the EEPROM will be reprogrammed as required for this project.
 For more information, see the [Hardware User Guide](http://zedboard.org/sites/default/files/documentations/5285-UG-PZCC-FMC-V2-V1_1.pdf "Hardware User Guide") for the [PicoZed FMC Carrier Card V2](http://zedboard.org/product/picozed-fmc-carrier-card-v2 "PicoZed FMC Carrier Card V2").

+### ZCU106

+The ZCU106 has two HPC FMC connectors, HPC0 and HPC1.
+The HPC0 connector has enough connected gigabit transceivers to support 2x SSDs, each with an independent 4-lane PCIe interface.
+The HPC1 connector has only 1x connected gigabit transceiver, so it can only support 1x SSD (SSD1) with a 1-lane PCIe interface.
+This repo contains designs for both of these connectors.

+The designs for the ZCU106 are based on the DMA/Bridge Subsystem for PCIe IP, for which there is no standalone driver at the time of writing.
+For this reason, this repo does not contain standalone applications for these designs.
+The designs can however be used with PetaLinux, and the scripts contained in this repo will generate PetaLinux projects for them.

 ## Troubleshooting